vdbcarpentry/2022-02-02-LCVDBBayern-online/index.md

 <p id="organization">
   <strong>Organization:</strong>
-  	The workshop is jointly organized by VDB-Landesverband Bayern, nd instructors and helpers from Universitätsbibliothek Augsburg, Universitätsbibliothek Frankfurt, and Deutsches Museum.
+  	The workshop is jointly organized by VDB-Landesverband Bayern, and instructors and helpers from Universitätsbibliothek Augsburg, Universitätsbibliothek Frankfurt, and Deutsches Museum.
 </p>